Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_llama2.md

 ## Upstream formats

-The "upstream" request and response formats are different between various implementations of Llama2, and/or its accompanying web-server.
+The upstream request and response formats are different between various implementations of Llama2, and its accompanying web server.

-For this provider, the following should be used for the `config.model.options.llama2_format` parameter:
+For this provider, the following should be used for the [`config.model.options.llama2_format`](/hub/kong-inc/ai-proxy/configuration/#config-model-options-llama2_format) parameter:

 | Llama2 Hosting   | llama2_format Config Value | Auth Header?            |
 |------------------|----------------------------|-------------------------|